webplatform/docs-wpd/Annotations/index.md

 ===Specs===
 * Seems to work, except for IE

 ====Email Notifications====
-* E-mail notifications is currently disabled
+* E-mail notifications of annotations are currently disabled, and should be enabled before deployment for W3C specs

 ===Wiki===
 * Annotator works in wiki on Chrome, Opera